SlashDB/slashdb-oauth-recipes/entra_id/README.md

 and then uses that token to authenticate with SlashDB.

 ## Interactive

+Use this flow for developing web, single page or mobile apps, or in other situations where users can login interactively.

 The `jwt_login_entra_id_interactive.py` script showcases an user account authentication with SlashDB.